The Hilarious relatives-in-law. Chapter 6

 The man`s brow furrowed with suspicion.

 "Eh, Cardan," he said, "I am not the one, who can be taken for a fool so easily.
-First, produce me the stove top, and then you will get a payment".
+First, produce me the stove top, and then I will pay you for it.
+You know the drill."

-"Think about it logically," Cardan started explaining it in a philosophical way, taught from the relatives-in-law, "how can I take something from the people if I do not pay for it?
+"Let me break it down to you logically," Cardan started explaining it in a philosophical way, taught from the relatives-in-law, "how can I take something from the people if I do not pay for it?
 Knowing my nature, they will send me back to you."

 "Yes, you`re right, it sounds logical.
 I would not trust you either.
 Hold on!
 I'll be back in a jiffy."